message/iata/KZ.md

 - This does not apply to:
 - flights from Belarus, Egypt, Germany, Korea (Rep.), Kyrgyzstan, Netherlands, Russian Fed., Turkey, Ukraine, United Arab Emirates and Uzbekistan;
 - repatriation flights.
-4. Passengers must have a negative COVID-19 PCR test result issued at most 3 days before arrival.
+4. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before arrival.
+The test result must be in English, Kazakh or Russian.
 This does not apply to:
 - nationals and residents of Kazakhstan with a COVID-19 vaccination certificate issued in Kazakhstan;
 - passengers younger than 5 years if accompanied by a person with a negative COVID-19 PCR test result.